khinsen/ipfs-pharo/README.md

     load.
 ```

-### Pharo 8 with GToolkit support

-The GToolkit add-on is strongly recommended, as it contains everything you need to explore IPFS: inspector views for everything, and a tutorial accessible from the World menu.
-There are two ways to install IPFS with GToolkit support, involving different trade-offs:
+### Glamorous Toolkit

-1. (Recommended) In a pre-built GToolkit installation (from [this site](https://gtoolkit.com/download/)), execute the following lines in a playground:
+In a pre-built GToolkit installation (from [this site](https://gtoolkit.com/download/)), execute the following lines in a playground:

 ```
 Metacello new